JoysonPrince/JoysonPrince/README.md

-- 👋 Hello, I’m @JoysonPrince
+- 👋 Hello and Namaste!
+I am Joyson Prince
 - 👀 I’m a Mech Engg grad, with 3 years of working experience in the UAE & now post my career-break, have transitioned into Data Analytics.
 - Technical Skills: MS Excel, MS Power BI, Tableau, SQL, Python
 - 📫 How to reach me: https://linkedin.com/in/prince-joyson7 and joysonalvarez7@gmail.com